This text is translated into Russian by google automatic human level neural machine.

-To date, this work on the inventory of expenditure powers is almost done.
+To date, this work on the inventory of expenditure authorities has been practically completed.
 As well as work on the redistribution of tax and non-tax revenues between the levels of the budget system.
-At the same time, one must understand that the economic and tax potential of the regions varies.
-In order to equalize the budget provision of the subjects of the federation, the Fund for Financial Support of the Regions (FFSR) is provided.
-However, as a result of applying a unified methodology for allocating subsidies, it turns out that about 40% of the fund's resources receive only 10 from 85 of RF subjects.
-My proposal is to distribute subsidized financial assistance to two funds (one for highly-subsidized regions, traditionally receiving a large amount of financial support from the state, the other for regions with medium and high levels of budget provision).
-This idea finds support among my colleagues, including members of the tripartite commission on intergovernmental fiscal relations.
+It should be understood that the economic and tax potential of the regions differs.
+In order to equalize the budgetary provision of the subjects of the federation, a fund for financial support of the regions (FFSR) is provided.
+However, as a result of the application of a unified methodology for the distribution of subsidies, it turns out that about 40% of the fund's resources are received by only 10 out of 85 RF subjects.
+My proposal is to distribute subsidized financial assistance to two funds (one for highly subsidized regions that traditionally receive a large amount of financial support from the state, the other for regions with an average and high level of budgetary sufficiency).
+This idea finds support among my colleagues, including members of the trilateral commission on interbudgetary relations.

 - Thanks to this assistance, the Irkutsk region reduced its debt by almost a third.

 - Yes.
-This year, the subsidy for the Irkutsk region is more than 7 billion rubles or one and a half times more than in the past.
-In addition, the federal center allocated the region about 18 billion rubles. subsidies, subsidies, including about 1 billion rubles for partial compensation of labor costs to employees of the public sector, 625 million for road maintenance, 255 million for budget credits (at the rate of 0,1%).
-The subsidies are, of course, good.
+This year, the subsidy for the Irkutsk region is more than 7 billion rubles, or one and a half times more than last.
+In addition, the federal center has allocated about 18 billion rubles to the region. grants, subventions and subsidies, including about 1 billion rubles for partial compensation of labor costs for public sector employees, 625 million for the road sector, 255 million in the form of budget loans (at a rate of 0,1%).
+Subsidies are, of course, good.
 But it is also necessary to create a motivational mechanism for the regions.
-Today, if the subject of the Russian Federation showed an increase in the economy, it means that its tax potential and tax revenues have increased.
-And this leads to a reduction in subsidies from the federal budget!
-That is, there is no motivation to grow economically in the region.
+Today, if a constituent entity of the Russian Federation has shown an increase in the economy, it means that its tax potential, tax revenues have increased.
+And this leads to a decrease in subsidies from the federal budget!
+That is, the region has no motivation to grow economically.

-Therefore, the following solution of the problem suggests itself: the economic growth that the regions themselves ensure due to successful business activity in their territories should remain at their disposal.
-Plus, it’s time for the federal center to stop setting tax breaks for regional and local taxes.
-If the authorities of a region, province, city, or district deem it necessary, let them introduce benefits to local taxpayers.
+Therefore, the following solution to the problem suggests itself: the economic growth that regions provide for themselves through successful business activity in their territories should remain at their disposal.
+Plus, it's time for the federal center to stop establishing tax breaks on regional and local taxes.
+If the authorities of the region, territory, city or district deem it necessary, let them themselves introduce benefits to local taxpayers.

 - Does the government share this approach?

-- Yes, our arguments in the White House were listened to.
-And the Cabinet of Ministers made a decision to impose restrictions on the establishment of new tax benefits for regional and local taxes before the year 2018.
-And since 2018 year, is expected to start a gradual abolition of tax benefits for regional and local taxes, following the recommendations of our profile committee.
-In other words, the Federation Council is currently developing a set of measures to introduce such changes in the regulatory framework, so that the regions have an incentive to develop their own revenue potential, in particular, the right to retain to themselves part of the tax revenues received as a result of preferences for certain sectors of the regional economy.
+- Yes, the White House listened to our arguments.
+And the Cabinet of Ministers decided to introduce restrictions on the establishment of new tax benefits for regional and local taxes by federal legislation by 2018.
+And from 2018, it is expected to begin the phased cancellation of tax incentives for regional and local taxes, following the recommendations of our dedicated committee.
+In other words, the Federation Council is currently developing a set of measures to make such changes in the regulatory framework so that the regions have an incentive to develop their own income potential, in particular - the right to retain part of the tax revenues received as a result of providing preferences to certain sectors of the regional economy.

 - Intergovernmental relations at the level of "region-municipalities" are no less dramatic than the "center-regions" ...

-- And the example of the Irkutsk region (and any other subject of the Russian Federation) is clearly visible.
-Municipal authorities often reproach the regionals for leaving them too little of tax revenue.
-So, at the end of last year the mayor of Irkutsk came out with an initiative from the municipal community to make amendments to the regional law "On interbudgetary transfers and norms of deductions of revenues to local budgets."
-Deputies of the regional parliament supported him.
-The essence of the changes is to increase the share of income from personal income tax (Personal Income Tax) from 15 to 18% in favor of municipalities, and to leave a quarter of the revenues received from applying the simplified taxation system (STS) at the disposal of municipalities.
+- And on the example of the Irkutsk region (and any other subject of the Russian Federation), this is clearly seen.
+Municipal authorities often reproach the regionals for leaving them too small a share of tax revenues.
+So, at the end of last year, the mayor of Irkutsk came out with an initiative from the municipal community to amend the regional law "On interbudgetary transfers and standards for deducting income to local budgets."
+The members of the regional parliament supported him.
+The essence of the changes is to increase in favor of municipalities the share of revenues from personal income tax (PIT) - from 15 to 18%, as well as to leave a quarter of the income received from the application of the simplified taxation system (STS) at the disposal of municipalities.

 In fact, the proposals of the municipalities are correct.
 As the mayor of the capital city, he takes care of the budget revenues, and the heads of other municipalities agree with him.
 And we have repeatedly discussed his initiative with him, the governor of the Irkutsk region Sergey Levchenko and the speaker of the regional parliament Sergey Brilka also took part in the discussion.
 As a result, they came to the following decision: do not touch personal income tax, as this is a federal tax and the federal center can change the share of payments to local budgets at any time.
 And revenues from the simplified tax system, according to which local entrepreneurs work, are quite fair if they remain in large parts of their place, that is, in the budget of municipalities.
 But this rule will work, as it was originally envisaged, in the 2018 year.

-- In general, what you have said follows: at all levels government should strive to stimulate economic activity in the territory entrusted to it.
+- In general, it follows from what you have said: the authorities at all levels should strive to stimulate economic activity in the territory entrusted to it.

 - Of course!
 To ensure that the financial capacity of that or territory is determined not only by grants and loans from the higher-level budget and bank loans, but, above all, by increasing tax revenues as a result of more productive activities of existing enterprises and the emergence of new ones.

-- To this end, the Far East is actively creating TOP - the territories of advanced social and economic development, operating in a special tax and customs regime.
-For the Irkutsk region, TOPs are relevant, as a way to stimulate the regional economy?
+- To this end, in the Far East, they are actively creating TOR - territories of advanced socio-economic development, operating in a special tax and customs regime.
+Are the TOPs relevant for the Irkutsk region, as a way to stimulate the regional economy?

-- Of course.
-Although they, according to the government's plan, began to be created in the Baikal region a little later than in the Far East, but in the Irkutsk region, the Usolye-Sibirskoye TOR has been officially opened today.
-Next in turn - TOP "Baikalsk".
-The peculiarity of Irkutsk TOPs: they are created in the territory of homonymous towns with the same name, whose town-forming enterprises have declined.
-So, the city of Usolye-Sibirskoe, which is located in 90 km to the north-west of Irkutsk, was traditionally tied to the local plant "Usoliekhimprom", which produces household and industrial chemicals.
-And the city of Baikalsk is at the Baikal Pulp and Paper Mill (JSC BPPM), notorious for its industrial discharges into Lake Baikal.
+- Certainly.
+Although they, as conceived by the government, began to be created in the Baikal region a little later than in the Far East, the Usolye-Sibirskoye ASEZ has already been officially opened in the Irkutsk region.
+Next in line is the Baikalsk ASEZ.
+The peculiarity of the Irkutsk ASEZ: they are created on the territory of the monotowns of the same name, whose town-forming enterprises have fallen into decay.
+Thus, the city of Usolye-Sibirskoye, which is located 90 km north-west of Irkutsk, has traditionally been tied to the local plant "Usoliekhimprom", which produces household and industrial chemicals.
+And the city of Baikalsk - to the Baikal Pulp and Paper Mill (JSC "BPPM"), notorious for its industrial discharges into Lake Baikal.

 - What other growth points, except for the TOP, have become noticeable recently in the Irkutsk region?

-- For example, in January, our legendary gold-bearing deposit Sukhoi Log in the Bodaibo district of the Irkutsk region finally acquired, as a result of the auction, an investor, behind which are the powerful capitals of the companies Rostech and Polyus Gold.
-Undoubtedly, investors will invest in the development of transport and social infrastructure of the Bodaibo region lost in the taiga.
+- For example, in January, our legendary gold-bearing deposit Sukhoi Log in the Bodaibo district of the Irkutsk region finally acquired, as a result of an auction, an investor backed by the powerful capital of Rostec and Polyus Gold.
+Undoubtedly, investors will invest in the development of transport and social infrastructure of the Bodaibo region, lost in the taiga.